Building "The Luggage"

 The Feet

 The feet were individually cast and then sculpted in two-part urethane foam.
 They are very lightweight, yet are rock hard.
-In addition, the soles of the feet are doped with a rubberized coating to provide additional protection and to grip the floor better.
-There are both "right" and "left" feet in alternating positions on each of the six "feet-wheels".
-There are three "feet-wheels" on each side of the platform.
-Each "feet-wheel" contains four feet.
-Thus, a total of 24 feet were made.
+In addition, the soles of the feet are doped with a rubberized coating

 The plaster-of-paris mold was cast around a carved styrofoam "plug."
 Then, the mold was filled with two-part urethane foam which hardened in about 15 minutes.
-The result was then cleaned, sanded and attached via wooden dowels to the cubical "hub" of each "feet-wheel."
+The result was then cleaned, sanded

 The Trunk

 The trunk is made of a cedar skeleton with oak luan sides.
 The strapping is made from PVC slats found in window blinds.
 It was designed to be very lightweight and only weighs about 20lbs.
 It is mounted to the drive platform via four vertical dowels mounted near each corner.
-The dowels ride inside four corresponding PVC pipe cylinders on the drive platform.
-Large springs are inserted around each dowel to provide additional lift.
-This arrangement allows the luggage to go up and down, yet also be attached to the drive platform.

 A windshield wiper motor mounted on top of the drive platform swings a wheeled lever which pushes the trunk upwards from the center.
-This also allows the trunk to pivot around this point freely, lending a very biological feel to the way it moves.
+This also allows the trunk to pivot around this point freely, lending

 The Mouth

 The mouth opens and shuts via a geared motor harvested from an old Pool cleaning robot.
 It spins a lever which pushes a pushrod attached to the right side of the lid.
-Additional lift is provided by a pushrod on the other side which is spring assisted.
+Additional lift is provided by

 The teeth are made out of the same PVC blind material as the strapping.
 The tongue is made from a red terrycloth towel.